xx-liu-2244/CV_logo_detection/README.md

 Under Armour |  0.778998

-## Resources

-* The files used for analysis are in OneDrive: https://bocconi-my.sharepoint.com/:f:/g/personal/alessia_lin_studbocconi_it/Ehn6_H1j4hVGgJHL8DJq8dQBwDDedYqAR7qZ9yZVGDVliA?e=hccapm
-* The original dataset (pre-training): https://www.dropbox.com/s/nkoxs4boe8m48xf/DLCV_logo_project.tar.gz?dl=0

 [^1]: The purpose of this repository is solely for the final submission of the course of Deep Learning for Computer Vision at Bocconi University.
+[^2]: The files used for the analysis (weights created from training the model and the output .csv with the predicted logos are located in [OneDrive](https://bocconi-my.sharepoint.com/:f:/g/personal/alessia_lin_studbocconi_it/Ehn6_H1j4hVGgJHL8DJq8dQBwDDedYqAR7qZ9yZVGDVliA?e=hccapm)

 # ROBOFLOW
 By Domenique: if you register as a public account it gives you the possibility to upload up to 10k images.